tjd1234/cmpt383summer2022/docs/assignments/rationals.md

   sorts any list of values implementing `Ord`) will be given.
 So this assignment is out of 27 (instead of 36).

-- For calculating timings, please a `main` function to the end of your [rational.hs](haskell/rational.hs) file and call the sorting code there.
+- For calculating timings, please add a `main` function to the end of your [rational.hs](haskell/rational.hs) file and call the sorting code there.
   *Compile* this file, and time it using the command-line *time* command.
-See [helloWorld.hs](haskell/helloWorld.hs) for an example of how to write `main`, and how to compile.
+See [mainDemo.hs](haskell/mainDemo.hs) for an example of how to write `main`, how to get a list of random numbers, and how to compile it with `ghc`.

 More details may be posted here closer to the assignment deadline.